 Step 2: Anger/Guilt/Depression

 “Why me?
 If I would have…” “I’ve always wanted a baby so bad, this isn’t fair.
-I feel sadness in my life now more then ever.”
+I feel sadness in my life now more than ever.”

 Step 3: Acceptance